PKU-MARL/DexterousHands/README.md

 # Bi-DexHands: Bimanual Dexterous Manipulation via Reinforcement Learning
 <img src="assets/image_folder/cover.jpg" width="1000" border="1"/>

-**Bi-DexHands** provides a collection of bimanual dexterous manipulations tasks and reinforcement learning algorithms for solving them.
+**Bi-DexHands** provides a collection of bimanual dexterous manipulations tasks and reinforcement learning algorithms.
 Reaching human-level sophistication of hand dexterity and bimanual coordination remains an open challenge for modern robotics researchers.
 To better help the community study this problem, Bi-DexHands are developed with the following key features:
 - **Isaac Efficiency**: Bi-DexHands is built within [Isaac Gym](https://developer.nvidia.com/isaac-gym); it supports running thousands of environments simultaneously.
-For example, on one NVIDIA RTX 3090 GPU, Bi-DexHands can reach **40,000+ mean FPS** by running  2,048  environments in parallel.
+For example, on one single NVIDIA RTX 3090 GPU, Bi-DexHands can reach **40,000+ mean FPS** by running  2,048  environments in parallel.
 - **RL/MARL Benchmark**: we provide the first bimanual manipulation task environment for RL and Multi-Agent RL practitioners, along with a comprehensive benchmark for SOTA continuous control model-free RL/MARL methods.
-See [example](#./bi-dexhands/algorithms/marl/)
+See [examples](#./bi-dexhands/algorithms/marl/).
-- **Heterogeneous-agents Cooperation**: Agents in Bi-DexHands (i.e., joints, fingers, hands,...) are genuinely heterogeneous; this is very different from common multi-agent environments such as [SMAC](https://github.com/oxwhirl/smac)  where agents can simply share parameters to solve the task.
+- **Heterogeneous-agents Cooperation**: Agents in Bi-DexHands (i.e., joints, fingers, hands,...) are genuinely heterogeneous.
+Solving bimanual dexterous manipulations requires sophisticated cooperations among agents; this is very different from common multi-agent environments such as [SMAC](https://github.com/oxwhirl/smac)  where agents can simply share parameters to solve the task.
-- **Task Generalization**: we introduce a variety of dexterous manipulation tasks (e.g., handover, lift up, throw, place, put...) as well as enormous target objects from the [YCB](https://rse-lab.cs.washington.edu/projects/posecnn/) and [SAPIEN](https://sapien.ucsd.edu/) dataset (>2,000 objects); this allows meta-RL and multi-task RL algorithms to be tested on the task generalization front.
+- **Task Generalization**: we introduce a variety of dexterous manipulation tasks (e.g., handover, lift up, throw, place, put...) as well as enormous target objects from the [YCB](https://rse-lab.cs.washington.edu/projects/posecnn/) and [SAPIEN](https://sapien.ucsd.edu/) dataset (***>2,000 objects***); this allows meta-RL and multi-task RL algorithms to be tested on the task generalization front.

 Bi-DexHands is becoming an important tool to evaluate the peroformance of RL-based solutions for robotics research.